-Xyza tests the new media artist and curator in terms of contextualization, exhibition and audience engagement.
-This project interacts with a wide disciplinary territory, it has a complex technical nature, and it provokes specific arguments concerning embodied cognition and neurobehaviours, engages with scientific, entertainment and industrial contexts and has a collective and specialised research culture supporting its ongoing evolution.
+Xyza tests the new media art-DEBORAH LEAH LAWLER-DORMER ist and curator in terms of contextualization, exhibition and audience engagement.
+This project interacts with a wide disciplinary territory, it has a complex technical nature, and it provokes specific arguments concerning embodied cognition and neurobehaviours, engages scientific, entertainment and industrial contexts and has a collective and specialised research culture supporting its ongoing evolution.
 This expanded field generates an unstable terrain for curation, artistic intervention and analysis.